spyros-briakos/spyros-briakos/README.md

 ###

-- 🔭 I’m currently working on **Mitel** as a Software Engineer, previously I was part of Atos@Greece.
+- 🔭 I’m currently working on **Satori Analytics** as an AI Engineer, previously I was part of Atos@Greece.

 - 🌱 I’m currently learning about **LLMs and RAG technique**.